niekcandaele/feature-creep/docs/notes.md

 ## Possible structure:

-'Organisation' -> Has several 'teams' -> has several 'persons'
+'Organisation' -> Has several 'Squads' -> has several 'persons'

-persons can belong to multiple teams
+persons can belong to multiple Squads

-teams belong to one (or more ?) organisations
+Squads belong to one (or more ?) organisations

 Person